Periodontal Therapy - Torrance, CA

-Dr. Refela provides gum disease therapy in Torrance.
+Dr. Galvan provides gum disease therapy in Torrance.
 In its early stages, gum disease can be reversed with increased at-home care and extra visits to the dentist.
 For more moderate forms of the condition, nonsurgical treatment includes scaling and root planing, or a deep cleaning to remove tartar and bacteria buildup above and below the gum line.
 In gum disease’s most severe form, surgical treatment may be required.
 This all may be combined with antibiotics, too.

 Scaling & Root Planing

 Think of this as a dental cleaning that is specifically focused on the gums and roots of the teeth.
 First, an ultrasonic cleaner will be used to remove any plaque and tartar that has built up around the gum line (scaling), and then the rough surfaces of the teeth’s roots will be gently smoothed out (root planing).
 This will make plaque and bacteria less likely to gather on them in the future, lowering the chances of reinfection.